dfinity/orbit/GLOSSARY.md

 # Orbit glossary

 This glossary is intended to provide a reference for users and developers to navigate within the Orbit ecosystem.
 It includes technical terms, Orbit-specific terms, and wallet terms.
-The glossary is organized alphabetically and includes explanations for each term.

 # Table of Contents